Belgium is often seen as a ‘stopover’ country. We, however, know it’s worth a much longer stay!

 Alternate Itinerary Suggestion

-Riding a bicycle is a great way to see the Bruges, but the canals and Ring have walking paths, too.
-If sightseeing on two wheels isn’t your style, walk the Ring (or at least part of it!).
+Riding a bicycle is a great way to see Bruges, but most of the canals have walking paths, too.
+If sightseeing on two wheels isn’t your style, walk the Ring (or at least part of it).

-Use this Google Map for an interactive version of our Belgium Map below.
+Use this link to Google for an interactive version of our Belgium Map below.

 Now that you are well on the way to planning your Belgium trip, we have some practical information to share with you.

-Those already in Europe may find it more convenient to travel by train to Belgium.
-The speedy, international trains call on Brussels frequently, utilizing the Brussels-Midi/Zuid station.
+Those already in Europe may find it more convenient to travel by rail.
+High-speed trains call frequently at the Brussels-Midi/Zuid station.

-Our final advice is all about what you will want to pack for Belgium.
-Find more hacks on our Packing Tips page, but for now grab your FREE Packing Checklist!
+Our final advice is all about what you will want to bring to Belgium.
+Find more hacks on our Packing So grab our FREE Checklist and let’s get you on that European Vacation!

 Durable Shoes

 With long days of sightseeing and cobbled lanes to navigate, comfortable shoes are a must!
-I prefer to wear lightweight trainers – but we have reviewed loads of styles in our article, Best Travel Shoes.
+I prefer these lightweight trainers – but we have reviewed loads of styles in our article, Best Travel Shoes.

 Travel Camera